daniel-melanson/spire-api.melanson.dev/README.md

 The course catalog is scraped once a week.
 The routine usually finishes within 6 hours.

 Sections (retrieved from the search page) are scraped every two days.
 The routine usually takes around 8 hours

+## Inconsistencies

+Instructor names are assumed to be unique.
+This makes handling cases where staff names are documented without emails nicer to handle.
+This does come with the drawback that some staff might be merged together (considered the same person despite having different emails).
+However, I do not think that this will happen frequently and the benefit of matching sections labeled without an email is outweighs this.